elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Had this once, it's good.
 Too many 8/10s though, so I'll have to retest them to figure out which ones are better.

+### Reign Storm Peach Nectarine (6.5 / 10)

+Although it has a pleasant taste, it is missing a _kick_ found in drinks such as Monster White.

 ### Reign Energy Reignbow Sherbet (6 / 10)

 This definitely is not on par with Monster White.
 It doesn't taste as good as I thought it did, so it's not worth a repurchase.
 However, if someone offered me to drink it, I would accept.
 I'll try to drink my last can chilled to figure out if the subpar taste was just because the drink was at room temperature.